marsdrums/ReSTIR-reworking/README.md

 Random pixels are sampled from the Previous-frame composited image.
 The random distribution is uniform, and all pixels have the same propability of being sampled.
 If the sampled pixel is in the background, it's discarded.

 >[!NOTE]
-> We could ray-trace from the G-Buffer to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without worring about them being visible, and skipping costly ray-tracing operations.
-Visibility is checked only later on in the ReSTIR process.
-Moreover, the distribution of the samples within the hemisphere is supposed to be uniform, therefore, any points
+> We could ray-trace from the G-Buffer using an NDF (hemisphere sampling or cosine-weighted) to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without worring about them being visible, and skipping costly ray-tracing operations.
+Visibility is checked only later on.

-#### Gathering samples from the a selection of brightest pixels
+#### Gathering samples from the a selection of the brightest pixels

+To increase the chances of gathering significant (bright) samples, i'm performing a selection of the brightest pixels prior to sampling.
+The selection is performed by comparing four pixels within 2x2 tiles, and retrieving the brighntess and thexture coordinates of the brightest pixels.
+The output texture is then downscaled by a factor of 2.
+The process is repeated several times, ending with a selection of a handful of very bright pixels.
+( shaders: restir.calc_uv_and_luma.jxs, and restir.find_brightest_pixel.jxs )

+>[!NOTE]
+> We can't just use these bright pixels as sampling source because potentially they might be occluded, and therefore not contribute to illumination.

+>[!NOTE]
+> Pixel brightness is evaluated computing the length of the color vector.

+#### Gathering samples from the environment map

+Random pixels are samples from an environment map.
+The samples are taken by shooting uniformely distributed rays within the normal-oriented hemisphere.
+Once again, no ray tracing operation is performed to compute occlusion, as visibility checks are postponed.
+The environment texture has been mipmapped prior to sampling, and the samples used for the indirect diffuse component are taken from the second mip level (LoD = 1).
+Althoug incorrect for rigorous path tracing, sampling from a higher mip level reduces noise significanly, and speeds up convergence.

+>[!NOTE]
+> Sampling directions are uniformely distributed within the normal-oriented hemisphere and generated using with noise.
+As the original ReSTIR paper suggests, i'm not importance-sampling directions (e.g. using cosine-weighted sampling).
+It may be worth trying other random generation strategies, such as blue noise or low-discrepancy sequences to see if convergence speed increases.

 ## Reflections